Michael Field (author): Biographies

-Katherine had found that she had breast cancer in June 1913 and only told her confessor, Vincent McNabb; she had never told Edith, who had been diagnosed with cancer in 1911.
-Edith died 13 December 1913 at their home, The Paragon, Richmond.
-Katherine died 26 September 1914, having moved to a cottage near McNabb at Hawkesyard Priory, Rugeley.
+Bradley found that she had breast cancer in June 1913 and told only her confessor, Vincent McNabb; she never told Cooper, who had been diagnosed with cancer in 1911.
+Cooper died 13 December 1913 at their home, The Paragon, Richmond.
+Bradley died 26 September 1914, having moved to a cottage near McNabb at Hawkesyard Priory, Rugeley.
 They are buried together in the cemetery of St Mary Magdalen Roman Catholic Church in Mortlake.
+Bradley left most of her property to Charles Ricketts with a bequest of letters to the poet Frederick Gurney Salter and jewels and manuscripts to the University of Cambridge.

+Legacy

-In 1923, saddened at their lack of a memorial, Charles Ricketts designed one for them of black stone, for which John Gray wrote the epitaph ('United in blood, united in Christ').
+In 1923, saddened at the lack of a memorial for Bradley and Cooper, Charles Ricketts designed one for them of black stone, for which John Gray wrote the epitaph: 'United in blood, united in Christ'.
 However, this tombstone at St Mary Magdalen Roman Catholic Church Mortlake cracked irreparably in 1926, the year in which it was installed, and is now lost.

-Their extensive diaries are stored in the British Library, and have been digitised and made available by the Victorian Lives and Letters Consortium.
+Their extensive diaries are stored in the British Library, and have been digitized and made available by the Victorian Lives and Letters Consortium.
+Carolyn Dever argues that the diaries contain many novelistic qualities — at least up until the time of Whym Chow's death.

-A much-edited selection from the journals, which were two dozen annual volumes in ledgers with aspects of scrapbooks combined with a self-conscious literary style of composition, was prepared by T. Sturge Moore, a friend through his mother Marie.
+A much-edited selection from the journals, which consists of two dozen annual volumes in ledgers with aspects of scrapbooks combined with a self-conscious literary style of composition, was prepared by T. Sturge Moore, a friend through his mother Marie.